arafeh94/GraphViewer/README.md

 ### website used as rest api for mappers application

-**TO CLONE AND RUN YOU MUST FULFILL THOSE REQUIREMENTS FIRST**
+**TO CLONE AND RUN YOU MUST FULFILL THE REQUIREMENTS BELOW**
 1. php must be included in the environment path
 2. git must be installed and reachable from cmd
 3. make sure that mode_rewrite enabled in your apache config
-4. open txt file and past this code
+4. open txt file and paste this code

 ```
 git clone https://github.com/arafeh94/GraphViewer.git